Single Year level Classrooms ~ 2019 with the re-introduction of a multi-age classes for year 3/4 & 5/6

 Victorian Curriculum : For the past three years the school has organised its classroom structure to the single year curriculum model.

-We recognise that students have different needs and the best way to meet them is to deliver the content that is aimed at where the student is, rather than aiming somewhere in the middle and then trying to differentiate from there.
+We recognise that students have different needs and the best way to meet them is to deliver the content that is aimed at where the student is, ( we call this the student ‘entry point’) rather than aiming somewhere in the middle and then trying to differentiate from there.
 Currently, students with additional needs / low ability levels have been supported in literacy and numeracy ‘pull out of classroom’ programs.
-In the planned single year level classes, these students will benefit both from an academic and psycho/social perspective; as would high ability/extension students as teachers will more easily focus more on what the students at that age are meant to know, and really teach that well so that children consolidate their learning and then spend time in extending their understandings and be engaged in challenging and personalised learning.
-Additional pull out support programs will be modified and continue to feature in our school wide curriculum model.
+In classes, students benefit both from an academic and psycho/social perspective; as does high ability / extension students as teachers focus more on what the students at that age are meant to know, and really teach that well so that children consolidate their learning and then spend time in extending their understandings and be engaged in challenging and personalised learning.
+Additional pull out support programs are modified and continue to feature in our school wide curriculum model.

 In the current climate we are required to use a great deal of resilience building along with the challenge of developing students' emotional intelligence.
 We have children who come from single parent or blended families for whom school needs to be both a nurturing place and offer chances to interact with children of varying ages.
 These corsage relationships are vital for children's development of cooperative skills and tolerance of diversity.

-Teachers generally operate programs where they cater for a broad range of abilities and maturity development, and single year level classes lesson the 'range'.
-The single year structure offers more social confidence, in that children are not trying to compete with older children as they cross the levels P to 1, 2 to 3 and 4 to 5 especially.
+Teachers generally operate programs where they cater for a broad range of abilities and maturity development.
+The 2019 structure offers more social confidence, in that children are not trying to compete with older children as they cross the levels P to 2 to 3 to 6.

-We believe that the positives of single year level classes outweigh any disadvantages and the intent is to maintain our team structures for staff which features level teams working together effectively to support student learning.
+We believe that the positives of our approach creates flexibility and allows us to cater for the range of student needs in each level.
+Our intent is to maintain our team structures for staff which features level teams working together effectively to support student learning.

 We strive continuously to achieve the common goals we have set in pursuit of our vision to provide an innovative and progressive learning environment that engages, challenges and extends the learning capacity of all students.
 This 'quest' is supported by the cooperation and commitment of our School Council, our parents and all of our staff members.
 Our success is based on this common purpose.
 Please feel free to respond with your thoughts about our 'classroom structures' at Eltham North Primary School.